 Rousey was the superstar and heavy favourite for this contest and the UFC marketing machine had been in overdrive.
 A trailer promoting the contest had even debuted on the Ellen DeGeneres show.

 Rousey was the bantamweight titleholder and undefeated in 12 fights.
 Only once in her career had she ever gone beyond the first round and her last four bouts had lasted on average a meagre 32.5 seconds.
-It’s events like this which make placing a bet on UFC so difficult; the majority of bettors backed Rousey, but they were left disappointed.
+It’s events like this which make placing a 2 so difficult; the majority of bettors backed Rousey, but they were left disappointed.

 Before the bout, Holly Holm’s record was an impressive 9-0, but she was still the underdog going in to the contest.
 However, a superb head-kick in the second round saw the American knock out Rousey and inflict her first ever defeat.